-With its sandy streets, brightly coloured signages and friendly people, Ambergris Caye has a distinctively Caribbean feel to it and it's a fun place.
+With its sandy streets, brightly colored signage and friendly people, Ambergris Caye has a distinctively Caribbean feel to it and it's a fun place.
 25 miles (40 km) long and less than a mile (2 km) wide in places, it is home to a surprising amount of flora and fauna, both above and below the water.
 Some locals have even reported seeing jaguars here, but then the local rum is very cheap and strong ...

-With a good selection of bars, restaurants and nightlife in the small main town of San Pedro, a multitude of beaches and accommodation options, lots of activities and the barrier reef running the entire length of the island, it's a very popular place with both the young and the more sensible, and the ideal base for a holiday in Belize with a few days of diving.
+With a good selection of bars, restaurants and nightlife in the small main town of San Pedro, a multitude of beaches and accommodation options, lots of activities, and the barrier reef running the entire length of the island, it's a very popular place with both the young and the more sensible, and the ideal base for a vacation in Belize with a few days of scuba diving.

 The 40 or so best dive sites of Ambergris Caye run along the barrier reef on the east coast of the island, and this is where most of the resorts are located.
 There are no liveaboards operating here; instead, resorts run daily trips to the local sites by speedboat.
 Review your resort options for this popular holiday destination:

 Whichever option you choose, stays of 5+ days are ideal as there are over 30 different dive sites to visit.
 Packages normally include accommodation (either half board package or breakfast only basis), diving and transfers from San Pedro Airport.

-If you plan on on staying in Belize before or after your Ambergris Caye diving vacation, you will find a range of choices at Agoda, our affiliated hotel reservation specialists:
+If you plan on staying in Belize before or after your Ambergris Caye diving vacation, you will find a range of choices at hotelscombined.com, our affiliated hotel reservation specialists:

 All bookings are backed up by their 'Low Price Guarantee' to ensure you get the best value for money.
 You can also book now and pay later.
 Most resorts only have a small number of rooms, so book early to avoid disappointment!